Sun Safety Beyond Sunscreen: Protecting Your Eyes and Skin from Florida's Year-Round UV

 3. Routine Skin Checks: Your Best Defense

-Given Florida's high rate of skin cancer, an annual full-body skin exam by a dermatologist or your primary care physician is a non-negotiable part of your preventive health schedule.
+Skin cancer is the most common cancer in the United States, and Florida's abundant sunshine puts residents at elevated risk.
+An annual full-body skin exam by a dermatologist or your primary care physician is a non-negotiable part of your preventive health schedule—learn more in our guide to skin cancer screening in St. Petersburg.

 - Know the ABCDEs: Familiarize yourself with the warning signs of melanoma: